SSSD/sssd/src/tests/multihost/docs/examples.rst

 Examples of using Multihost Plugin with Fixture for SSSD
 ========================================================
-* pytest multihost plugin uses paramiko/OpenSSHTransport to connect to hosts and provides methods to run commands and copy files.
+* pytest multihost plugin uses OpenSSHTransport to connect to hosts and provides methods to run commands and copy files.

 Namespace hook